 Jazz III needs no introduction, it has been around since the mid 70’s and we all know it.
 Now, Dunlop came up with a new design that might challenge the red devil’s dominance.
-Dunlop’s Rock III is based on the shape and gauge of Jazz III, but with a speed bevel at the tip.
+Dunlop’s Rock III is based on the shape and gauge of Jazz III, but with a speed beveled tip.
 How does it affect the tone and playability?
 That’s what we’re going to find out.

 Rock III VS Jazz III